LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 If there are no mobile apps with any of these statuses, the system must use an app with an HMI Level of NONE.

-11.
+10.
 In case

-BC.OnSystemRequest is received without `appID`
+BC.OnSystemRequest is received from HMI within the timeout (taken from `timeout_after_x_seconds` field of LocalPT)

 SDL must

-stop the timeout started right after sending OnStatusUpdate to HMI in case SDL.OnReceivedPolicyUpdate comes from HMI
+- restart the timeout (taken from `timeout_after_x_seconds` field of LocalPT)
+- send OnSystemRequest with SnapshotPT to mobile app

 ### Processing a response from a backend

-12.
+11.
 In case
 SDL has sent OnSystemRequest with SnapshotPT to mobile app
 and SDL gets SystemRequest with UpdatedPT in payload during `timeout_after_x_seconds` value taken from Policy Database and started after OnSystemRequest sending out to mobile app